-- Take calls from parents about absence on a day-to-day basis and record it on the school system - Offer support and guidance on attendance where needed
+- Take calls from parents about absence on a day-to-day basis and record it on the school system - Offer support and guidance on attendance where needed - Monitor and analyse attendance data and ensure these are sent regularly to the Academy Head and class teachers - Benchmark attendance data to identify areas of focus for improvement - Provide regular attendance reports and report concerns about attendance to the Academy Head and where required, the Trust Attendance Officer. - Monitor pupils with attendance below 95% with regular communication with both the pupil and their parents, supporting attendance meetings where required and individual action plans - Escalate concerns where required as per the Safeguarding and Pupil Protection Policy - Work with Devon Attendance Improvement Officers (previously called EWO) to tackle persistent absence - Advise the Headteacher when to issue fixed-penalty notices - Monitor daily attendance for vulnerable pupils and track weekly attendance patterns and trends for all pupils, delivering intervention and support in a targeted way to pupils

-- Monitor and analyse attendance data and ensure these are sent regularly to class teachers - Benchmark attendance data to identify areas of focus for improvement - Provide regular attendance reports and report concerns about attendance to the headteacher and where required, the Trust Attendance Officer. - Monitor pupils with attendance below 95% with regular communication with both the pupil and their parents, holding attendance meetings where required and agreeing individual action plans - Attend welfare home visits where required - Escalate concerns where required as per the Safeguarding and Pupil Protection Policy - Work with Education Welfare Officers to tackle persistent absence - Advise the Headteacher when to issue fixed-penalty notices - Monitor daily attendance for vulnerable pupils and track weekly attendance patterns and trends for all pupils, delivering intervention and support in a targeted way to pupils and families.
+- and families.
 This needs to include patterns of attendance for individual pupils, cohorts, and groups but particularly for pupils with attendance below 90% - Conduct thorough analysis of half-termly, termly, and full year data to identify patterns and trends including analysis of pupils and cohorts and identifying patterns in uses of certain codes, days of poor attendance and where appropriate, subjects which have low lesson attendance.